FRRouting/frr/doc/user/ospfd.rst

-   With configuration above one Type-3 Summary-LSA with routing info 10.0.0.0/8 is announced into backbone area if area 0.0.0.10 contains at least one intra-area network (ie. described with router or network LSA) from this range.
+   With configuration above one Type-3 Summary-LSA with routing info 10.0.0.0/8 is announced into backbone area if area 0.0.0.10 contains at least one intra-area network (i.e. described with router or network LSA) from this range.

 .. index:: area A.B.C.D range IPV4_PREFIX not-advertise
 .. clicmd:: area A.B.C.D range IPV4_PREFIX not-advertise